 Position Statement on Declawing Cats

-> Cats' claws are a vital part of their arsenal for both offense and defense.
-They use them to capture prey and to settle disputes among themselves as well as with other animals and people who are hurting, threatening or annoying them.
-In addition, a cat who is attempting to climb to safety uses her claws to grip a surface and hold on.
+Cats' claws are a vital part of their arsenal for both offense and defense.
+They use them to capture prey and to settle disputes with or escape from other animals or people who are hurting or threatening them.

-> As part of their daily rituals, cats instinctually pull the claws on their front paws through surfaces that offer resistance.
-Explanations for this behavior include that they are marking territory, exercising muscles normally used in hunting, relieving stress and removing worn sheaths from their nails.
-Cats who live outdoors favor logs and tree trunks for this purpose, but indoor cats frequently choose upholstered furniture and carpets to scratch, causing a great deal of damage to household furnishings and to their relationships with their guardians.
+As part of their daily rituals, cats instinctually pull the claws on their front paws through surfaces that offer resistance.
+They do this to mark their territory, exercise muscles normally used in hunting, relieve stress and remove worn sheaths from their nails.

-> A variety of humane methods exist to manage the problem of destructive clawing and to prevent injury from cat scratches.
-These include having your cats nails trimmed or filed down regularly in order to blunt the tips and providing scratching pads, posts and other appealing structures for the cat to use—and employing behavior modification techniques to induce the cat to use them.
-Cat guardians should also be familiar with cat behavior and handling techniques to avoid being scratched.
+A variety of alternatives exist to manage natural scratching behavior and to prevent injury from cat scratches.
+These include having a cat’s nails trimmed regularly in order to blunt the tips, providing scratching pads, posts and other appealing structures for the cat to use and employing behavior modification techniques to induce the cat to use them, using deterrents such as double-sided tape (e.g., Sticky Paws®) to protect furnishings, and covering the claws with soft temporary pads (e.g., Soft Claws®).
+Owners should also be familiar with cat behavior and proper handling techniques to avoid being scratched.

 Because declawing has not been proven an effective method for improving other behavioral issues, including aggression towards people or other cats, it should never be used as a behavioral remedy or as a preventative measure.
 Behavior concerns should be discussed with trained behavioral experts, who can recommend techniques that are effective in managing feline behavior issues.